 - €70 million for Targeted Agriculture Modernisation Scheme (TAMS)

 - additional €70 million for the Environment and Waste Management Programme

 - reduction in prescription charges and monthly Drug Payment Scheme thresholds

 - no excise duty increase on alcohol

-For the full details on the changes announced in Budget 2019, see the Minister's statement, below.
+For full details on the changes announced in Budget 2019, see the Minister's statement below.

 Budget Speech delivered by Finance Minister Paschal Donohoe